CEEYU GENERAL TERMS AND CONDITIONS

 The purpose of this Agreement is to establish the terms and conditions under which Customer obtains CEEYU Services and Professional Services as described in a Service Order, Statement of Work or other documents signed or agreed to by the Customer.
 In the event of any inconsistency or conflict between the terms of the General Terms and Conditions and the terms of any Service Order or Statement of Work, the terms of the Service Order or Statement of Work shall prevail.

 ONLY FOR ONLINE SUBSCRIPTIONS - Following online registration for/subscription to the service, CEEYU reviews the identity of the Customer within 10 calendar days following the registration.
-CEEYU reserves the right to not provide the service to Customer for a variety of reasons (eg. CEEYU suspects Customer will use the Service for illegitimate purposes, Customer is a direct competitor of Ceeyu, etc.) and the present agreement becomes void.
+CEEYU reserves the right to not provide the service to Customer for a variety of reasons (eg. CEEYU suspects Customer will use the Service for illegitimate purposes, Customer is a direct competitor of Ceeyu, Customer registers with a non-professional or temporary email address etc.) and the present agreement becomes void.
 Ceeyu is not required to justify this action to the Customer.
 In case of a paid subscription and in case the customer has already paid upfront for this subscription, CEEYU will refund the funds within 14 Calendar days.

 This agreement is valid for Orders from January 1st 2023.

 1.1 “Agreement”: this contract, its annexes (including any Orders) in relation to this contract.